Quote to Inspire:

 Introduction:

 Corruption is not an evil confined to the government; it starts in our homes, in our families, and in the decisions we make every day.
 From watching pirated movies, lying to obtain benefits we don’t deserve, to faking disabilities, these behaviors are rooted in our family life and the way we raise our children.
 As Proverbs 22:6 says: "Train up a child in the way he should go, and when he is old he will not depart from it."
-It is in the family where the moral compass that will guide future generations is built.
+It is in the family that the moral compass that will guide future generations is built.

 Unfortunately, we often normalize and justify these actions, even within our families.
 Worse yet, we sometimes even boast about it, without realizing that we are sowing the seeds of corruption in the hearts of those we supposedly love the most.